Personal

 My preferred pronouns are she/her/hers.
 I care about creating welcoming environments, mentorship, and helping people achieve their goals.
 I'm very available for advice, mentoring, thoughts; feel free to email me if you are a young (or not) person considering mathademia--I love talking to people about graduate school!
 See the speaking tab to book me as a speaker.

-My interests that are not yet listed: triathlons, acrylic painting, cute animal pictures, food tourism, Vietnamese culture, board games, puzzle hunts, yoga, science fair judging, intersectional feminism, naps.
+My interests that are not yet listed: triathlons, acrylic painting, cute animal pictures, food tourism, Vietnamese culture, board games, puzzle hunts, yoga, science fair judging, science fiction, intersectional feminism, naps.